SeabookChen/seabookchen.net/_drafts/why.md

 - Some are Ajax powered

-  Dynamic content handling techniques like waiting system `WebDriverWait` are essential for UI automation, but Ajax powered Google products (Google Maps, Youtube, etc.) would definitely make life even more miserable.
+  Dynamic content handling techniques like waiting system `WebDriverWait` are essential for UI automation, but Ajax powered Google products (Google Maps, Youtube, etc.) would be definitely considered as one of the hardest.
   For those JavaScript and Ajax heavy applications, wait time might vary and debugging them are difficult due to other constraints, like dynamic DOM structures.

 - DOM changes too frequently

-  Just like most of the active-developing web applications, the DOM of Google's products are constantly changed either as part of the development or deliberately in order to prevent scripting.
+  Just like many other active-developing web applications, the DOM of Google's products are constantly changed either deliberately in order to prevent scripting or as part of the development process.
-  Assuming best available locators have been used, it will still frequently break the existing Selenium code and make it highly unmaintainable,
+  Assuming best-available locators have been used, it may still frequently break the existing Selenium code and make it highly unmaintainable,

 - Source code is unavailable